webplatform/docs/css/concepts/overset/index.md

 ---
-title: overset
+title: overset content
+readiness: 'Ready to Use'
+summary: 'Refers to a situation in which the final region of a region chain is unable to fully display remaining content of a named flow.'
 tags:
   - Concept
   - Pages
   - CSS-Regions
-readiness: 'Ready to Use'
-summary: 'Refers to a situation in which the final region of a region chain is unable to fully display remaining content of a named flow.'
 uri: css/concepts/overset

 ---
-# overset content

-## Summary
+## <span>Summary</span>

 Refers to a situation in which the final region of a region chain is unable to fully display remaining content of a named flow.